Lifestyle habits can cause stains to build up up on the outside of the teeth and make them look darker than they once were.

 The marketing and brand is on point with Warpaint and their supporting website and content is better than the competition, but this is not enough to justify it.

-Just like any other product, it will only remove external stains and discoloration on the tooth surface, it does not actually change the natural color of your teeth.
+Just like any other product, it will only remove external stains and discolouration on the tooth surface, it does not actually change the natural colour of your teeth.

 There is absolutely no reason to pay this price unless you particularly want to be seen using this brand.
 You can achieve the same results at a fraction of the cost.